 Bilton Grange will prepare most pupils for the Common Entrance examinations at age 13.
 Pupils receiving help from the Learning Development Department staff are still candidates for Common Entrance, though this may be modified.
-In a few cases, pupils with severe and specific learning difficulties can be catered for on the understanding that they move to an appropriate secondary school without the need to take the Common Entrance exam.
 Bilton Grange aims to provide pupils with special needs the greatest possible access to a broad and balanced curriculum alongside their peers.
 This includes those pupils with Educational Health Care Plans and those for whom English is an additional language.

 Providing all pupils with access to the curriculum is an ongoing and continuously improving process.

-Our plan for the next 3-year period (September 2021 - August 2024) is as follows:
+Our plan for the next 3 year period (September 2022 - August 2025) is as follows: